spryker/docker-sdk/docs/01-quick-start-guide.md

 > Audience:
 >
-> - Everybody who is not familiar with docker/sdk.
+> - Everyone who is not familiar with the Docker SDK.
 >
 > Outcome:
-> - You have a list of steps on how to quickly run Spryker in local environment.
+> - You know how to quickly set up Spryker in a local environment.

 ## Outline